-Government officials were accustomed to having the first and last word on questions about the future of Inuit regions.
-By the 1970s, however, strong voices were being heard from Inuit and other Indigenous people across the North with their own traditions and visions for the future.
-In 1988, the Tunngavik Federation of Nunavut (TFN) issued this expression of long-standing Inuit views about economic development:
+Government officials were accustomed to having the first and last word on questions about the future of Qikiqtaaluk.
+By the 1970s, however, strong voices were being heard from Aboriginal people across the North with their own traditions and visions for the future.
+In 1988, the Tungavik Federation of Nunavut (TFN) issued this expression of long-standing Inuit views about economic development: